 What is the Cardano forecast for 2040?

 Predicting Cardano’s (ADA) price in 2040 is highly speculative as it depends on multiple factors, including adoption, regulatory developments, technological advancements, and macroeconomic conditions.
-However, if Cardano continues its development in smart contracts, decentralized applications (dApps), and blockchain efficiency, it could see widespread adoption, driving its price higher.
+However, if Cardano continues to develop its smart contracts, decentralized applications (dApps), and blockchain efficiency, it could see widespread adoption, driving its price higher.

 Some optimistic projections suggest that ADA could reach double-digit prices, possibly ranging from $10 to $50 or more.
 However, in a bearish scenario, where regulatory hurdles and competition slow its progress, ADA could struggle to maintain high valuations.